 You also need to make sure that your website displays and functions properly on mobile devices.
 More and more web activity takes place on smartphones and tablets, and if users find your company’s website difficult to navigate they will leave–and visit your competitors’ sites instead.

-Content marketing also factors into search engine optimization (SEO).
-Because your customers are conducting searches online, your company needs to implement a focused SEO marketing campaign to rank for the keyword phrases that they are searching for.
+Content marketing also factors in search engine optimization (SEO).
+Because your customers are conducting searches online, your business needs to implement a focused SEO marketing campaign to rank for the keyword phrases that they are searching for.
 SEO is more than just content, though, so you should work with an agency partner that specializes in SEO to make sure your search strategy is effective and optimized.

-B2B marketing, particularly digital marketing, is so important these days because in today’s environment of consumer choice, it is imperative that you are providing users with the information they need, when and where they need it, on their terms.
+B2B marketing strategy, particularly digital marketing, is so important these days because, in today’s environment of consumer choice, it is imperative that you are providing users with the information they need, when and where they need it, on their terms.
 Remember, your company website serves as your 24/7 salesperson.
-Whether your content marketing focuses on text, infographics, white papers, emails, blogs, videos, or likely some combination of these and other formats, make sure that you are creating pieces of content for each of your target audiences, and for each stage of the buying cycle.
-This approach builds brand awareness and brand equity, positions your business as an industry thought leader, and ultimately generates leads for your sales team.
+Whether your content marketing focuses on text, infographics, white papers, email marketing, blogs, videos, or likely some combination of these and other formats, make sure that you are creating pieces of content for each of your target audiences, and for each stage of the buying cycle.
+This approach builds brand awareness and brand equity positions your business as an industry thought leader, and ultimately generates leads for your sales team.

 With a proper digital B2B marketing strategy in place, you can effectively steer prospects through the buying process.
 Start with more general information that establishes your firm’s credibility and demonstrates your expertise and thought leadership.
 Then engage these users with more specific information about your products and services, and how you can help solve their problem.
 Finally, provide even more specific information with a concrete call-to-action to generate qualified leads for your team.

-The B2B marketing landscape has changed; those firms that are willing to embrace these new digital marketing opportunities rather than shy away from them will be best positioned for success in the future.
+The B2B market landscape has changed; those firms that are willing to embrace these new digital marketing opportunities rather than shy away from them will be best positioned for success in the future.
 As technologies continue to evolve and infiltrate the business world, this mindset will become even more imperative.
-Make sure that your business is at the forefront of this digital marketing revolution.
+Make sure that your B2B company is at the forefront of this digital marketing revolution.